departmentfortransport/street-manager-docs/docs/open-data/index.md

 <hr class="govuk-section-break govuk-section-break--m govuk-section-break">

-## Onboarding approach
+## Registration and onboarding approach
 {: .govuk-heading-m}
 This section outlines the onboarding approach.
 {: .govuk-body}

 <ol class="govuk-list govuk-list--number">
   <li>Configure a POST endpoint which is accessible by AWS's Simple Notification Service (SNS).
-See <a href="https://github.com/departmentfortransport/street-manager-event-subscriber/tree/master/httpSubscriber"> Example HTTP subscriber </a></li>
+See <a href="https://github.com/departmentfortransport/street-manager-event-subscriber/tree/master/httpSubscriber">Example HTTP subscriber</a></li>
-  <li>Contact DFT using data.gov.uk landing page to register interest in Open Data, supplying address of POST endpoint</li>
+  <li>Register to Open Data by providing an endpoint following the instructions on the <a href="https://www.gov.uk/guidance/plan-and-manage-roadworks">Open Data registration page</a></li>
   <li>Accept Terms of Use</li>
-  <li>DFT adds a new subscriber to the relevant topics</li>
+  <li>A subscriber is added to the relevant topics</li>
   <li>Subscriber makes a GET request to the <code>SubscribeURL</code> in the confirmation message from SNS</li>
   <li>Subscriber verify message contents using the signature before processing</li>
   <li>Subscriber processes messages</li>